 The reality: Credit cards are safer to use than debit cards because they have better liability protection.
 With debit cards, which are tied to real money in your bank account, your liability for losses due to fraud is capped at $50 if you report the fraud within two days.
 After that, liability is capped at $500 until 60 days after fraud occurs.
 After that, your legal liability can be unlimited.

-With credit cards, your liability for fraudulent charges can never be greater than $50.
+Your liability for fraudulent charges on credit cards can never be greater than $50.
 Many credit card issuers may even waive that liability, as long as the fraud is reported within a reasonable time frame.

 So, credit cards offer a more legal protection than debit cards if your card is stolen or used improperly.
 It’s a good idea to understand the liability policies of all financial institutions you do business with.